kagesakura/V8-Error-Messages/README.md

 ```

 ## SyntaxError: Too many parameters in function definition (only 65534 allowed)
+This is an error unique to V8 Engine, I think.
 [SourceCode (too large)](syntaxerror_too_many_parameters_in_function_definition_only_65534_allowed.js)

 ## TypeError: The .size property is NaN